Last Updated on

 Carbonate and bicarbonate ions are responsible for this type of water hardness.It is also known as temporary hardness because it removes from water when we boil the water.

-When we boil the water carbonate & bicarbonates ions present in water decomposes & insoluble carbonate is reformed.Boiling the water causes the precipitation of calcium and magnesium carbonate so that, calcium and magnesium ions are remove from water.
+When we boil the water carbonate & bicarbonates ions are present in water decomposes & insoluble carbonate is reformed.Boiling the water causes the precipitation of calcium and magnesium carbonate so that, calcium and magnesium ions are remove from water.

 Example: CaCO3, MgCO3, Ca(HCO3)2, Mg(HCO3)2